We are entering into a 99-year relationship

 an adult education classroom and choir space.

-that will enhance the mission of our church for generations to come through
+revenue stream that will enhance the mission of our church for generations to

-lease payments for 99 years.
-At the end of the lease, all property returns to
+come through lease payments for 99 years.
+At the end of the lease, all property

 is Belmont Village?
 What do they do?